browserify/watchify/readme.markdown

 watch mode for browserify builds

-Update any source file and your browserify bundle will be recompiled on the spot.
+Update any source file and your browserify bundle will be incrementally rebuilt on the spot.

 # example